Zachisastudent/ETI_Assignment-1/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
+The usage can be found in the video link below:

 ## Contributing